St. Brandon

-The archipelago is low-lying and is prone to substantial submersion in severe weather by tropical cyclones in the Mascarene Islands.
+The archipelago is low-lying and is prone to substantial submersion in severe weather, but also by annual tropical cyclones in the Mascarene Islands.
 It has an aggregate land area estimated variously at 1.3 sqkm and 500 acre.
-The islands have a small population of mostly fishermen, numbering 63 people in 2001.
-The bulk of this population, approximately 40 people, live on Île Raphael, with smaller settlements existing on Avocaré Island, L'Île Coco, and L'île du Sud.
+The islands have a small resident population of around 60 fishermen working for the Raphael Fishing Company.
+The bulk of this population, approximately 40 people, reside on Île Raphael, with smaller settlements existing on Avocaré Island, L'Île Coco, and L'île du Sud.

 In the early 19th century, most of the islands were used as fishing stations.
-Today, only one company operates on the archipelago with three fishing stations and accommodation for sport fishermen on L'île du Sud and Île Raphael.
-A settlement on Albatross Island was abandoned in 1988.
+Today, only one resident fishing company operates on the archipelago with three fishing stations and accommodation for fly fishermen on L'île du Sud, Île Raphael and L'Île Coco.
+The isolated Albatross Island reverted to the State of Mauritius in May 1992 and has since been abandoned.